ucia Lodge offers 10 updated cabins and rooms isolated on a cliff 300 feet above the ocean.

 A short walk up the road brings you the restaurant, store, gift shop, additional picnicking area, and plenty of open space by the ocean to stroll through.

 Rooms #7, #8, #9, #10There are four freestanding cabins located near the edge of the cliffs.
 These are the original accommodations built by the Harlan’s in the 1930's.
-The cabin closest to the edge of the cliff (cabin 10) is known as the honeymoon cottage.
+The cabin closest to the edge of the cliff (cabin 10) is a larger accomodation with bay windows looking right over the water.
+It is known as the honeymoon cottage (pictured below).

 Each of these cabins have gas fireplaces and four-poster queen-size bed.
 These cabins offer the most spectacular views of the ocean, as well as an historic feel.

-Rooms #1, #2, #3, #4At the other end of the lodge there are four slightly more modern rooms located closer to the mountains.
+Rooms #1, #2, #3, #4At the other end of the lodge there are four standard rooms located closer to the mountains.
 Each of these rooms has a pillow-top queen-size bed with down comforter.